 PEER-TO-PEER DISCUSSION

 A peer-to-peer discussion was completed between AppriseMD and the insurance company’s doctor regarding this case and the denial was rescinded.
 An inpatient level of care was approved.
 The discussion centered around the 19-year-old patient’s history of acute alcohol withdrawal, passive suicidal ideation and the incidental COVID positive test.
-AppriseMD showed that the significant ETOH withdrawal symptoms and agitation required Haldol, IV and PO Ativan and Serax and supportive care.
+AppriseMD showed that the significant ETOH withdrawal symptoms and agitation required Haldol, IV, PO Ativan, Serax and supportive care.
 Upon further review, the insurance company agreed and overturned the denial.

 OUTCOME: DENIAL OVERTURNED